 If a supplement manufacturer is a subsidiary of a larger business entity, there might be a lurking conflict of interest.
 Be completely sure your manufacturer is not your competitor.
 Your sales data will indicate if your formula is successful, while your fulfillment data will show them how you distribute.
 This is private information that should never be shared with a parent entity that also sells supplements directly to consumers.
 Linking to a competitor puts your business in jeopardy, especially since the manufacturer has total access to your formula(s).

 Contract manufacturers typically display their registrations and certifications on their websites.
-NSF International is the oldest leading, tried-and-true global provider of public health and safety risk management solutions.
-NSF International is also the only independent, third-party organization that enables companies to become registered as meeting GMP (Good Manufacturing Practices) requirements through regular NSF International independent auditing.
+Look for marks from tried-and-true global providers of public health and safety risk management solutions.
+The supplement manufacturer should be certified by a third-party organization that enables companies to become registered as meeting GMP (Good Manufacturing Practices) requirements through regular auditing.
 If the website does not clearly specify the company’s certifications, ask over the phone—that is of course if someone answers.

 6. Presentation is Everything